ekhadley/lrm/README.md

 ## notes

+- current two methods for obtaining reward (assuming the model was trained via DPO on winner/loser completion pairs)
+    - we can train a probe on the model's activations to predict the 1-10 RLAIF ratings of the completion
+        - this gives us an 'absolute reward'.
+One that is not invariant to a shift.
+        - allows us to compare the rewawrd of two different completions to two different prompts.
+            - Or just the prompts themselves
+    - IF we have a pair of completions for the same prompt, we can find out how much more likely the posttrained model is to generate one completion vs the other.
+        - this is just how DPO estimates the (shift invariant) reward.

-- current best hparams: linear probe, 24.resid_pre, lr=1e-4, bs=8, seq_pos=-1, wd=1e-4
+- current best rating estimate probe hparams: linear probe, 24.resid_pre, lr=1e-4, bs=8, seq_pos=-1, wd=1e-4
     - I trained a nonlinear probe, it was not better than the probe and a bit slower so yeah.
 Sticking with linear.

-- alternatively, we could train a probe on completions from the pre and post postraining model and have it calssify which model it thinks the completion came from.
-    - `what would this tell us?`
-    - a probe trained on the ground truth completion ratings tells us if the model contains enough info to estimate the things the rater cares about
-        - this is potentially different from what the model *learns* to care about.
-    - dpo is directly training, given winner/loser completion pairs, to maximize the difference between the model's likelihood to produce the losing completion and its likelihood to produce the winning one.

-- agenda:
-    - demonstrate that the trained model's completions receive higher reward according to the probe than the pre-rl model's completions
-    - train the probe on different sequence positions in the assisant response, as well as at the very end of the user prompt, where no completion tokens are present.

-- wait:
 - `if dpo is just teaching the model to produce sequences that get high reward, can we just use the model to directly generate user sequences to see which tokens it likes more?`
+    - We would need a way of testing to see if the post-trained model's completions of the user prompt score higher on the DPO objective than the un-post-trained model's completions.
+    - how to get this if we don't have any dataset of 'prompt ratings' (as opposed to completion ratings which we do have datasets for)
+        - The reward estimate probe would be another way to estimate this. making this method equivalent in a way to the 'do MCTS for rollouts that the probe likes' method.
+    - we could also just sample rollouts and look for those where the difference in the prob of the rollout between the posttrained and base models is largest

-    - the way
+- estimating reward from the prompt is really hard.
+    - models do some planning ahead of time, but imagining what your entire response will look like or how it will score to the rater is a pretty deep lookahead

 ## todo
 - sweep across layers and sequence positions